Value-added material (VAM) - Prime Video Tech Docs

 Manifest (MMC) references

-MMC delivery for VAM content is similar to an episode or movie MMC delivery, but a unique, separate MMC for VAM content is still required.
-In the VAM MMC, different values are expected under the Experiences section of the MMC.
-Please be sure to correctly identify the SubType in your VAM MMC delivery, as shown in the following examples.
+VAM content MMC delivery is nearly identical to episode or movie delivery, differing only in the Experiences section values.
+Be sure to correctly identify the SubType in your VAM MMC delivery, as shown in the following examples.

 Trailers: